xela6134/leetcode/README.md

 Leetcode Solutions

-- Mostly will be coded with Python
+Done in either Python or Java